prikhi/pencil/docs/source/devguide/tutorial/drawingpath.rst

 In the above example, Handle properties provide points that can be moved on the drawing canvas.
-Their values are changed upon the move and the behaviour code will be executed to re-generate the path's "D" value.
+Their values are changed upon the move and the behavior code will be executed to re-generate the path's "D" value.

 You can notice that various commands are used in this example.
 Pencil supports